-Direct Grant agreement will be signed with the UNDP Ankara for the components 1, 2 and 3 of the project.
-The 4^{th} component (installation of the remaining 324 labs) will be fulfilled through a tender procedure.
+The technical assistance for the components 1, 2 and 3 will be provided by UNDP within the scope of a Contribution Agreement to be signed between CFCU and UNDP.
+The 4th component (installation of the distance learning system) will be fulfilled through a tender procedure.

-Details of the implementation arrangements and finance justification of the proposed project are clearly explained in Annexes III and V. Phase I of the proposed project will be funded from the 2007 IPA programming and, Phase II from the 2008 programming.
-The 2008 IPA programming year is expected to finance the remaining portions of the supply and service components (324 distance-learning labs and course content and curriculum on "Social Rights", "General Health Care and Fight Against Substance Addiction", and "Protection of the Environment").
-The TGS and the UNDP has been recording and reporting each achievement resulting from the related activities so as to notify the progress achieved and to improve the project accordingly.
+Details of the implementation arrangements and finance justification of the proposed project are clearly explained in Annexes III and V. The proposed project will be funded on a multi-annual basis, from the 2007 and 2008 IPA programming years.
+The 2007 IPA programming year is expected to finance the technical assistance required for three of the training themes ("Fundamental Human Rights and Freedoms (as a General Concept) and Their Sources", "Children's Rights" and "Women's Rights") to be covered and part of the supply component (establishment of a distance-learning centre and 176 distance-learning labs) of the project, while the 2008 IPA programming year is expected to finance the remaining portions of the supply and service components (324 distance-learning labs and course content and curriculum on "Social Rights", "General Health Care and Fight Against Substance Addiction", and "Protection of the Environment").
+As the project begins, the TGS and UNDP will record and report each achievement resulting from the related activities so as to notify the progress achieved and to improve the project accordingly.
 (See Annex V for the details of the proposed activities as part of the 2007 and 2008 programming years).